-Hypnosis is a cooperative interaction where a Professional Hypnotist guides the client into a state of highly focused attention.
-It is NOT sleep.
-While the subject typically feels calm and relaxed, they’re otherwise awake and alert the entire time.
-In the trance state, you’re able to focus intensely on a specific thought, memory, or emotion while blocking out distractions.
+Hypnosis is a cooperative interaction between two people.
+A Professional Hypnotist guides the client into a state of focused attention.
+Hypnosis is NOT sleep.
+The subject feels calm and relaxed, but they’re otherwise awake and alert the entire time.

 FREE Hypnosis Strategy Session

-People engage the services of a Professional Hypnotist for a variety of reasons:
+People engage the services of a Certified Hypnotist for a variety of reasons:

 Habits and Behavior Modification: